Genomon-Project/paplot-doc/howto_ca.rst

   :scale: 100%

 | Click the circle graph for each sample to enlarge it.
-| Show the details by hovering the mouse over the line connecting the breakpoint.
+| Show the details by hovering the mouse over the line connecting the breakpoints.
 |

 .. image:: image/sv_operation3.PNG